curateteaching/digitalpedagogy/keywords/textanalysis.md

 * Artifact Type: assignment
 * Source URL: http://ullyot.ucalgaryblogs.ca/2012/01/12/team-project-description-for-english-203/
 * Artifact Permissions:
-* Copy of the Artifact
+* Copy of the Artifact: [text-analysis-team-project-description.pdf](files/text-analysis-team-project-description.pdf)
 * Creator and Affiliation: Michael Ullyot (University of Calgary)

 This assignment sets up a two-phase group project in which students first learn one of five text analysis tools ([WordHoard](http://wordhoard.northwestern.edu/userman/index.html), [Tapor](http://www.tapor.ca/), [WordSeer](http://wordseer.berkeley.edu/), [Voyeur](http://voyant-tools.org/), and [Monk](http://monk.library.illinois.edu/)) by applying it to one scene of _Hamlet_.
 In the second phase, the teams are re-formed to include students with expertise in each of the five tools, and each team is assigned an act of the play to analyze.
 By transforming students into experts who contribute specific knowledge to the team's project, Ullyot's assignment helps them develop their skills by teaching each other.
 In a related [paper](http://ullyot.ucalgaryblogs.ca/2012/04/05/teaching-hamlet-in-the-humanities-lab/), Ullyot suggests that: "Openness about our own learning through algorithmic processes models this openness for our students."